Keto Eggplant Parmesan with Pork Panko

 How many carbs are in this total recipe?
 Approximately 52 net carbs. at 10 servings, each serving is approximately 5 carbs.
 Keep in mind there are variables to this net carb count.

 - Slice eggplant.
 I like it medium thick, about 1 inch if I'm baking it without stacking it.
+I recommend first slicing off the dark skin.

 - Sweat the eggplant.
 Lay out on cloth or paper towels and salt heavily on both sides.
 Use more cloth or paper towels to absorb the liquid.